p4pupro/TeneJob/Readme.md

 mvn spring-boot:run
 ```

-The app will start running at <http://localhost:8080/api/matching>.
+The app will start running at <http://localhost:9111/api/matching>.

 ## Deploying in Docker

+**1. Configure mysql url**

++ open `src/main/resources/application.properties`

++ comment or uncomment `spring.datasource.url` to local or docker deploy

+**2. Build mySql docker image**
-Open the docker terminal, go to the Docker/CustomImage directory and execute the following command:
++ Open the docker terminal, go to the Docker/CustomImage directory and execute the following command:
 ```bash
 docker-compose build
 ```
+**3. Build tenejob docker image**

-Then Now, open the docker terminal, go to your project’s root directory location, build your maven project with the following command:
+ + Then Now, open the docker terminal, go to your project’s root directory location, build your maven project with the following command:
 ```bash
 docker-compose build
 ```